dryguy/rbitr/README.md

 ```

 PGN files often contain more data than the simple examples just shown.
-PGN files of online games will often store data from the clocks for
+For example, PGN files of online games may store clock data for timed
-timed games, or game analyses by chess engines.
-Here’s an example from a
+games, or game analyses by chess engines.
+Here’s an example from a PGN
-PGN file containing both of these types of data.
+file containing both of these types of data.

 ``` r
 pgn_path <- file.path(